In the Stillness of Being Alive

 Other things I've discovered about myself is that I am an orderly neat person.

-The other moments in this week away have been when I found I was more than capable of setting up by myself and going at my own pace.
+The other moments in this week away have been when I found I was more than capable of setting up some things by myself and going at my own pace.
 It is something to discover a "new favorite grocery store" and the "art of solo cooking" and that multiple trips in a week will be necessary if you are the only one eating.

 I am a morning person and love my silence in that space.

-It is a stillness of being alive and feeling every prickle of your skin in the frigid temperature, of hearing every sound because your senses are heightened, of feeling every part of the structures holding and housing you.
+It is a stillness of being alive and feeling every prickle of your skin in the frigid temperature, of hearing every sound because your senes are heightened, of feeling every part of the structures holding and housing you.

 I am called to an order that includes justice and compassion.